December 13, 2014

 Thanks for reading! :o)

-Thank you to my daughter, Martese, and son, Trevor, in their help with some technical aspects of this post.
+Thank you to my daughter, and eldest son, for their help with some technical aspects of this post.
 (My photo, and the printable.)

 Also, thanks to Cathe Holden for her free clip art. http://justsomethingimade.com/2010/03/jsim-tv-free-vintage-clip-art/,